jingren-upup/YelpCamp/README.md

 use passport to authenication

 MongoDB Atlas to deploy the online  database service

+use cloudinary to upload image

+multer to handle multple data